 The aim of the game is to form four ascending foundations of the same suit from a total of 52 cards.
 Here, you lay your cards until you can move them to the foundation in the order given.
 You must do this while trying to receive as many plus points and as little minus points as possible.

 Pay attention to the correct playing technique, and you will lay all of the cards on the foundations and your Patience would have paid off!
 Start playing, clean up all of the piles and collect points for it!

 The remaining time in the game is shown at the edge of the gaming table (you have 30 minutes in total), along with your current bet and credit.
-You may chat with your fellow players using the chat function in-game.
+Moreover, you may chat with your fellow players using the chat feature.